AliHAyb/Speech-Emotion-Recognition/README.md

 The emotions are: "Sad", "Happy", "Angry", "disgust", "Neutral", "Surprised", "Calm" and "Fearful".
 The size of the dataset is 450mbs.

--The major libraries used in my notebook are:\n
+-The major libraries used in my notebook are:
-1-Librosa: For speech feature extraction from raw audio files.\n
+1-Librosa: For speech feature extraction from raw audio files.
-2-Scikitlearn: For ML and Preprocessing\n
+2-Scikitlearn: For ML and Preprocessing
 3-Tensorflow: For building Deep Learning Models
 And of course, Numpy, Pandas and matplotlib among others.